Consultation on Council's Draft Waste and Resource Recovery Service Policy

 Agree with the general sentiment here.
 Our yellow top bin (recycling) is full by the end of each week but our blue top (general waste) is not.
 Food scraps go into the composter...Perhaps it would be better to collect the blue fortnightly and the yellow weekly.
 However its worth noting that if people are still putting food into the blue bin during the summer the blue may have to be done weekly to prevent smells/rats etc...Oh and pretty up the Crafers roundabouts please...;o)

-nickbarker about 6 years ago
+nickbarker over 6 years ago

 Would like green bins for everyone (none at Forest Range still) plus the kitchen caddy that some people also get.
 Then I would be happy to move to two weekly collection of blue bin.
 Like that this will force people to use their waste creatively, ie worm farms etc. and would be a massive cost saving.
 Could spend some of those savings on prettying up places other than Stirling round-abouts!

-JoShaw about 6 years ago
+JoShaw over 6 years ago

 I once lived in another suburb where the council tried to do fortnightly pick up of the 'blue' bin and it didn't work.
 The smell was awful and the bins were overflowing.
 I do agree with weekly recycling pick up.
 I notice that my yellow bin is often full before the end of the fortnight and that is with only 2 occupants.
 Side note about green waste: It would be really useful to provide a week of free greens delivery to the Waste Depot every quarter so that the residents have a chance to drop off outside of work hours and not have to line up on the road all weekend.
 Especially with the new burning by-laws.

-MichelleFromAldgate about 6 years ago
+MichelleFromAldgate over 6 years ago

 There is no green bin in the scott creek area.
 We would like to be included, instead of having to burn it and release carbon into the atmosphere

-kllau71 about 6 years ago
+kllau71 over 6 years ago

 I would like to see more information about what can be put in the recycle bin.
 Now I have heard that we can put lids in the bin loose and they don't have to be altogether inside a bottle container.
 This sort of information could be given to schools too to education the students.

-kllau71 about 6 years ago
+kllau71 over 6 years ago

 I regularly run out of yellow recycling bin space and only half fill my blue waste bin.
 Collection of recycling weekly and blue two weekly would encourage people to recycle in order to have enough bin space for waste.
 In addition, in the UK, green was collected separately from food waste so you could have that collected weekly to avoid smells and infestation.
 Green varied according to season.

-grufallo about 6 years ago
+grufallo over 6 years ago

 As I am not "entitled" to a green bin I have a real problem with green waste.
 I have not got a trailer and am not comfortable using one.
 Has the Council given any thought to older residents in the Adelaide Hills Council area who may not be able to use the vouchers for trailers?
 Crotchet 27

-Crotchet 27 about 6 years ago
+Crotchet 27 over 6 years ago

 FYI everyone.
 Free kitchen caddy and a roll of green bags is available to AHC residents with a green bin.
 2 free green waste vouchers per financial year if (like me) you don't have a green bin.
 An excellent A - Z guide on the web site as to which bin for what item.
 Free green waste drop off days for the next 4 months - just check the AHC web site!
 I'd love more recycling and less general waste collection but need to work towards bringing the majority of the populous on board first.

-LindaS about 6 years ago
+LindaS almost 7 years ago

 I completely agree with Jonathan and many others, in that people put food scraps into the blue bin to as it is removed weekly & thus less smelly.
 Collecting Blue & yellow fortnightly will encourage people to use the green bin properly and thus this should be collected weekly.
 Weekly green bin collection will also help with keeping our properties bush fire safe.